-All our alumni who have completed a three-year undergraduate degree within the last ten years can get a discount on postgraduate courses!

-We currently offer a £1000 alumni bursary (for UWL graduates who join a taught postgraduate course in

-2022).
-For details on eligibility, and discounts available for overseas students and postgraduate research courses, please see uwl.ac.uk/students/postgraduate/ exclusive-alumni-discounts or get in touch with the Student Finance Team.
+All our alumni who have completed a three-or four year undergraduate degree within the last ten years can get a discount on postgraduate courses!
+We currently offer a £2000 alumni bursary (for UWL graduates who join a taught postgraduate course in September 2023).
+For details on eligibility, and discounts available for overseas students and postgraduate research courses, please see uwl.ac.uk/students/postgraduate/exclusive-alumni-discounts or get in touch with the Student Finance Team.

-(Q) 020 8280 0283
+(S) 020 8280 0283